eecs280staff/tutorials/docs/setup_vscode.md

 <img src="images/vscode034.png" width="768px" />

 Click the triangle to run.
+You'll see your program's output in the debug console.

 <div class="primer-spec-callout warning icon-warning" markdown="1">
 **Pitfall:** Remember to build your executable at the command line first.